 What Is Blepharitis?

-Blepharitis is an inflammation of the eyelids.
-The membrane covering the inside of the eyelid and the white of the eye may also become inflamed.
-Blepharitis can be caused by bacteria (germs) on the eyelids or on the skin around the eyes.
+Blepharitis is a redness and swelling (inflammation) of the eyelids.
+The membrane covering the inside of your eyelid and the white of your eye may also become inflamed.
+Blepharitis can be caused by germs (bacteria) on your eyelids or on the skin around your eyes.
 Dandruff or oily skin can also cause blepharitis.
-Wearing contact lenses or makeup can make the symptoms worse.
+Wearing contact lenses or makeup can make your symptoms worse.
 Blepharitis can’t always be cured.
 But it can be controlled.

-Oil and bacteria coat the eyelids near the base of the eyelashes.
-You may then have:
+When you have blepharitis, oil and bacteria coat your eyelids near the base of your eyelashes.
+This can cause:

-Hard crusts at the base of the eyelashes.
-These crusts may cause the eyelashes to fall out.
+Hard crusts at the base of your eyelashes.
+These crusts may cause your eyelashes to fall out.

 Flakes or crusts can form during the night.
 If this happens, it may be hard for you to open your eyes in the morning.
-If blepharitis is not treated promptly, it can lead to a stye (an infection at the base of an eyelash or oil gland).
-Left untreated, this may become a chronic cyst, which may require surgery to remove.
+If blepharitis is not treated promptly, it can lead to an infection at the base of an eyelash or oil gland.
+This infection is called a stye.
+Left untreated, it may become a chronic cyst.
+You may need surgery to remove it.